 Cheapest car insurance for 25-year-olds in South Carolina

-An average 25-year-old driver in South Carolina pays $2,390 per year for full coverage car insurance.
-The chart below shows the average rates for full coverage from major insurance companies in South Carolina for male and female drivers at age 25.
+In South Carolina, a 25-year-old driver generally pays $2,390 per year for full coverage car insurance.
+The table below shows the average full coverage rates from major insurance companies in South Carolina for 25-year-old male and female drivers.

 Company25-year-old female25-year-old male